-Foundation course helps in building basic concepts strong and acquiring problem-solving and time management skills.
-Many aspirants start their preparation in class 11 or 12, as per JEE/ NEET syllabus, and clear the target exam.
+Foundation course in grade 8-10 helps in building basic concepts strong, learning problem solving and time management skills.
+Many students begin their preparation in class 11 or 12 as per JEE/ NEET syllabus and clear the exams.

 - You should be ready to work hard with consistency and discipline.
 Your target exam is priority.
 Rest of the things can wait.

-- Your should have gratitude to take advice and help from your teachers or coaching.
+- You should have gratitude to take advice and help from your teachers or coaching.
 JEE/ NEET preparation requires proper guidance and monitoring.

 - Don’t think big.
 It’s a gradual process, step by step, to improve your concepts and skills that will help you to clear the exam.

 - Go through the complete syllabus at start (JEE Syllabus and NEET Syllabus).
 You need to learn topics, understand concepts and practice questions as per the syllabus.

 - Prepare a timetable giving time to all the subjects.
 Do not neglect any subject or give excessive time to any subject.
 However, your timetable should provide flexibility if any subject or topic requires more time than allotted, or when a test is scheduled next day.

 - Break down the topic into several parts.
 Learn one by one.
 Visualize things.
 Draw diagrams to understand the concepts well.

 - Make notes from day one of your preparation.
 Don’t be lazy.
 Having self-made notes is one of the best assets in clearing your target exam.